kguaman/Weather-app/README.md

 The goal of this project is to create an application simialr to the weather app in our phones.

 <h2>How it works</h2>
-TThe user inputs a city, zip code, state, or country and with the help of the API the app displays the current weather in the entered area
+The user inputs a city, zip code, state, or country and with the help of the API the app displays the current weather in the entered area

 <h2>Resources</h2>
 <ul>